 With the pandemic and ensuing global lockdown, organizations required most of their employees to work remotely.
 PwC compiled a survey in June 2020 with 50 executives from the US Financial Services sector.
 The survey indicated that 95% or more of their office workers now worked from home due to the pandemic.

-However, not all employees had corporately sanctioned collaboration tools like Slack or a Bloomberg access set up to use from home.
+However not all market participants had corporately sanctioned tools or Bloomberg access set up to use from home.
 As a result, personal messaging applications have become the preferred tool for communication.

-Despite this, many companies in banking circles do not allow the use of personal messengers.
+In banking circles, many employers will not allow the use of these personal messengers.
 Strictly enforced by banks, these bans have resulted in HR impacts and in some cases regulatory fines.
 In October 2020 two senior Morgan Stanley executives left due to compliance breaches from the use of unauthorized communications tools.

 Balance, compliance and change